 4. The Board shall have a Nominating Committee consisting of three members chosen by the Board at the January Board meeting, with the committee chair appointed by the Chair of the Board.
 The Committee shall develop the slate of Board officer candidates, and for any vacant Executive Committee seat, and present the slate at the March Board meeting.
 Ballots shall be distributed to Board members in April.
 Board members shall return ballots to the Archives Partnership Trust staff prior to or at the May Annual Board meeting.
 At the May Annual Board meeting the Archives Partnership Trust staff shall count the ballots and the elected officers shall be announced

-5. The Board shall have an Audit Committee consisting of three members appointed by the Chair of the Board in consultation with the Board, with the committee chair appointed by the Chair of the Board.
-The Audit Committee shall review the draft audit, meet once annually with the audit firm representative, and report their recommendations to the Board
+5. The Board shall have an Audit Committee consisting of not less than three independent members appointed by the Chair of the Board in consultation with the Board, with the committee chair appointed by the Chair of the Board.
+In the event the Board has less than three independent members, the Chair of the Board may appoint non-independent members to the Audit Committee provided that the independent members must constitute a majority of the members of the Audit Committee.
+The Audit Committee shall exercise the functions contained in the charter of the Audit Committee, which shall be adopted by the Board.

 6. The Board may appoint one or more special committees, consisting of not more than seven members each, to investigate and report to the Board on any matters.
 Committee members need not be Board members.
 The Board shall appoint the chair of each committee.
 All committees shall meet at the call of their respective chairs.
 Committees shall meet at such places in New York State as may be designated by their respective chairs and may be conducted electronically, subject to Section 5 of Article VI of these By-Laws.